Machine Learning (In) Security: A Stream of Problems: ML Modelling Issues and Solutions

 \subsection{Adversarial Attacks}

-In most cybersecurity solutions that uses \acl{ML}, models are prone to suffer adversarial attacks, where attackers modify their malicious vectors to somehow make them not being detected~\cite{10.1145/3375894.3375898}.
-We already mentioned this problem related to feature robustness in Section~\ref{subsec:adversarial_ml_features}, but \ac{ML} models are also subject to adversaries.
-These adversarial attacks may have several consequences such as allowing the execution of a malicious software, poisoning a \ac{ML} model or drift detector if they use new unknown samples to update their definitions (without a ground truth from other sources), and producing, as a consequence, concept drift and evolution.
+In most cybersecurity solutions that use \acl{ML}, models are prone to suffer adversarial attacks, where attackers modify their malicious vectors to somehow make them not being detected~\cite{10.1145/3375894.3375898}. \reviewdtrap{These techniques were proven effective in both malware and intrusion scenarios~\cite{9001114}, for instance.} We already mentioned this problem related to feature robustness in Section~\ref{subsec:adversarial_ml_features}, but \ac{ML} models are also subject to adversaries.
+These adversarial attacks may have several consequences such as allowing the execution of malicious software, poisoning an \ac{ML} model or drift detector if they use new unknown samples to update their definitions (without a ground truth from other sources), and producing, as a consequence, concept drift and evolution.
 Thus, when developing cybersecurity solutions using \ac{ML}, both features and models must be robust against adversaries.